Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: Introduction

 \section{Introduction}

-Meshes, as used in the finite element method, can be viewed as slight generalizations of polytopal complexes.
-In this context, mesh quality affects numerical stability as well as solution accuracy of this method \cite{StrangFix2008}.
-The geometric element transformation method (GETMe) as a regularizing method for tetrahedra and a smoothing algorithm for tetrahedral meshes is introduced in \cite{VWS} and generalized to other polyhedral meshes in \cite{VW2012}.
-Several numerical tests have confirmed that the geometric element transformation reliably and efficiently regularizes the polyhedron types, which are relevant for the finite element method.
-It also significantly reduces errors in solutions of the finite element method and improves solution efficiency \cite{VW2013}.
-However, there was no mathematical proof, why GETMe works.
-Providing such a proof is the main motivation for this work.
-We develop the mathematical foundation for it and thereby discover a beautiful instance of Morse-Bott theory by way of the (signed) volume function.
-We can generalize the volume function to a (mean) volume function for all polyhedra and polyhedral meshes.
-This is clearly a scalar function of node positions that measures some geometric property of the element, which Knupp \cite{K} defines to be a {\em quality metric}.
-Let us reserve the term metric for the Riemannian metric introduced on the manifold of all polyhedra in Section \ref{SecManifold}, and instead call this kind of scalar function a {\em quality measure}.
-For a collection and mathematical discussion of quality measures we refer to \cite{K} and the references therein.
+In the context of the finite element method, mesh quality affects numerical stability as well as solution accuracy of this method \cite{StrangFix2008}.
+The geometric element transformation method (GETMe) as a smoothing algorithm for tetrahedral meshes is introduced in \cite{VartziotisWipperSchwald2009}, which was generalized to hybrid meshes in \cite{VartziotisPapadrakakis2013,VartziotisWipperGETMeMixed2009,VartziotisWipper2011Hex,VartziotisWipper2011Mixed,VartziotisWipperPapadrakakis2013}.
+We consider GETMe as a class of smoothing methods based on simple geometric transformations applied iteratively to all elements individually.
+Several numerical tests have confirmed that the geometric element transformation given in \cite{VartziotisWipperSchwald2009} and its generalizations reliably and efficiently regularizes the polyhedron types, which are relevant for the finite element method.
+In this paper, regularization refers to the convergence of the iteratively transformed polyhedra towards a regular polyhedron, and we ask the reader not to confuse this terminology with the methods in numerical analysis that allow you to deal with ill-conditioned problems.
+GETMe smoothing also significantly reduces errors in solutions of the finite element method and improves solution efficiency for meshes \cite{VartziotisWipperPapadrakakis2013}.
+The search for a mathematical proof of its qualitative behavior led us to the discovery of a simple and reasonable quality measure for volume elements optimized by polyhedral generalizations of the tetrahedral GETMe algorithm in \cite{VartziotisWipperSchwald2009}.
+Therefore, the purpose of our work is threefold: \begin{enumerate} \item We introduce the mean volume and turn it into a scaling-invariant quality measure. \item We consider the gradient flow of the mean volume and discuss its close relationship to the tetrahedral GETMe algorithm presented in \cite{VartziotisWipperSchwald2009}. \item We analyze the new GETMe optimizing and untangling algorithms for volume elements induced by the gradient flow of the mean volume both theoretically and experimentally. \end{enumerate}